 The devices both feature a similar design, a Qualcomm Snapdragon processor (845 for the G7, 835 for the V30), and large batteries.
 They both have similar cameras, quad-DACs and headphone jacks, and Android Oreo.

 So, what are the differences?
 Well, there is that notch for one.
-The G7 has a slightly smaller LCD display whereas the V30 has a smaller, non-notched, AMOLED display.
+The G7 has a slightly smaller LCD display whereas the V30 has a larger, non-notched, AMOLED display.
 The G7 also has the ThinQ moniker which brings a few AI smart features with it but… are people really using those?
 Are they just buzzwords for features we already have?

 For our money, the V30 is a much better value right now, especially if you can save yourself a few hundred dollars.